 That it is okay not to know what you want to do as you look to your future.
 There are endless possibilities, and college will help you explore your interests and find new passions, opening doors you may not have known existed for you.

-Ask questions.
-The more questions you ask, the more you will learn.
-Your college decision is a big decision, but there is help.
 You don’t have to go it alone.
 Whether you have your family, friends, teachers, guidance counselors, or the college admission team, remember that we are here to help, so don’t be afraid to ask one question, and if it leads to twenty questions, that is perfectly okay.

-Try not to stress or worry.
-It will all be okay.
-Life can be stressful with ups and downs and uncertainties during the college application process.
 It may not feel like it when you are in the moment, but it will be okay, so do not be hard on yourself or set unrealistic expectations — try to take it day by day.
-And, when you are overwhelmed, ask for help.

 Who has impressed you the most with what they’ve accomplished?

 My grandfather, JJ.
 He only had an 8th-grade education.
 His parents died when he was 13.
 He was at the cemetery and didn’t have a place to go until a relative asked him where he was going to spend the night.
-His grit, determination, and quick wit led him to find opportunities, and when there weren’t any, to create them.
-Eventually, he started his own business.
-He was a successful entrepreneur who was active in his parish and a leader in his community, always finding ways to give back to society and those in need.
-What he accomplished and how he led his life are reminders to me of the importance of supporting others and giving back to your community.

 What drives you to keep going when it’s really tough?